jorgevazquezmeli/notfiddler/README.md

 # notfiddler
-Fiddler clone as an exercise for the IT accelerator program.
+Fiddler clone as an exercise for the IT accelerator program, made in Go.

 ## Usage

-Just execute the goproxy file from the folder.
+Just execute the goproxy file from the 'src/github.com/jorgevazquezmeli/goproxy' folder.
 The proxy runs on 127.0.0.1:8080, so you'll need to set up your proxy settings in your favorite browser.
-The proxy outputs the request and response headers for each request.
+The proxy outputs data for each request and response data only for HTML/JSon content.
+You can also see an excerpt from the body.

 ## Browser configuration

-To use the proxy, you'll need to set up your favorite browser so it uses our proxy.
+To use it, you'll need to set up your favorite browser.

 ### Firefox